spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/offline-docs.md

 ## Container Image Authenticity

 The offline documentation container image is signed using [sigstore's](https://sigstore.dev/) Cosign.
 The container image is signed using a cryptographic keypair that is private and stored internally.
-The public key is available in the documentation repository at https://raw.githubusercontent.com/spectrocloud/librarium/master/static/cosign.pub and used to verify the authenticity of the container image.
+The public key is available in the documentation repository at [**static/cosign.pub**](https://raw.githubusercontent.com/spectrocloud/librarium/master/static/cosign.pub).
+Use the public key to verify the authenticity of the container image.
 You can learn more about the container image signing process in the [Signing Containers](https://docs.sigstore.dev/signing/signing_with_containers) documentation page.

 :::info